dgaydukov/cert-aws/sa/files/sa.md

 * user - permission for single iam entity
 * group - collection of permissions that you can assign.
 Used to define users.
 One user can belong to multiple groups.
 It's a best practice to use group even if you have one user in it.
 * role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key) or other iam entity (user/role can assume role).
+There are 2 types of policy:
+* iam policy
-You can switch role if you are iam user, federated user, ec2 through its instance profile.
+* trust policy - establish trust of who can assume given role (there is no `Resource` filed for trust policy) You can switch role if you are iam user, federated user, ec2 through its instance profile.
 Root user can't switch roles.
 EC2 role access - you can add (for example bucket write access) role to ec2 instance.
 Instance Profile - container for an IAM role that you can use to pass role information to an EC2. ec2 stores temporary credentials in instance metadata, when you use aws cli/sdk it would automatically fetch temporary credentials from instance metadata.